lxx629/CITS5553/Visualisation/PowerBI_README.md

 This repository contains interactive dashboards built with Power BI.

+## Version 1: Marine Vertebrates Distribution
+The version 1 visualization in Power BI is a file in Visualization folder named "species_visual.pbix".
+It contains the initial map distribution.
+This version is without link.

 ## Version 2: Marine Vertebrates Distribution + Genome Sequencing Progress
 An interactive map showing the geographic distribution of marine species and